Resource:Liquor Liability

 • Documentation of means of training wait staff

-• Contract terms including contract of indemnity favoring the religious organization
+• Contract terms including contract of indemnity favoring the municipality

 *Consult an attorney to assure that indemnity language is sufficient and enforceable.